Offboarding

 4. Access Revocation: Revoking access to company systems and data.

-Why You Need an Offboarding Process
+Why Do You Need an Offboarding Process?

 An offboarding process ensures consistency, compliance, and a positive experience for both departing employees and those who remain.
 It's a proactive approach to managing departures.